-The author may write in first- (I, we), second- (you) or third-person (he, she, they) narrative.
-Since you will usually write from an outsider’s point of view, you will refer to characters in third-person.
-Thus, it is necessary to replace first- and second-person pronouns with third-person pronouns.
-Alternatively, you can replace first- and second-person pronouns with the character’s name.
+The author may write in a first (I, we), second (you) or third person (he, she, they) narrative.
+Since you will usually write from an outsider’s point of view, you will refer to characters in third person.
+Thus, it is necessary to replace first and second person pronouns with third person pronouns.
+Alternatively, you can replace first and second person pronouns with the character’s name.

 The original sentence: ‘Only now can I recognise the scene for what it was: a confessional, a privilege that I, through selfishness and sensual addiction, failed to accept…’ (Maestro, Peter Goldsworthy)

 When Keller was finally ready to share his brutal past with Paul, the latter disregarded the maestro, as he was too immersed in his own adolescent interests.
 However, upon reflection, Paul realises that ‘only now can [he] recognise the scene for what it was: a confessional, a privilege that [he], through selfishness and sensual addiction, failed to accept’.
 (Maestro, Peter Goldsworthy)

 Insert Missing Words